quiaro/studio3/ui/README.md

         console.log("The application's default state is: " + globals.default_state);
     });

-#### Module & Plugin Specific Settings
+#### Service Providers

+CSUI core calls an initial service to fetch the [app's configuration file](https://github.com/quiaro/studio3/blob/test-asset-service/ui/server/app/mocks/config/list/studio-ui.json).
+After the app bootstraps, the user is able to interact with it and as she does, the app and its modules will call services to get or save the information input by the user.
+All of these services do not have to be offered by the same service provider.
+In other words, CSUI can be configured so that the CSUI core, modules and plugins can use different service providers.
+This makes it possible to work with 3rd-party services within the application, if necessary.

+Another benefit of this feature is giving developers the ability to add new functional modules that can use mocked versions of new services locally while the rest of the application can continue working with stable versions of the services (e.g. off of a test server).

+Service providers can be configured in the app's configuration file via the `service_providers` property.
+The [App Configuration section](#app_configuration) provides an example on how to set different service providers.
+These service providers are instantiated during the bootstrap process and are put in an array.
+The Angular value `ServiceProviders` keeps a reference to this array of service providers, which can then be injected into any module or plugin.

+The property `default_service_provider` in the app's configuration file allows a specific service provider to be set as the default for the application.
+The Angular value `DefaultServiceProvider` saves this value, thus allowing any module or plugin access to the default service provider by combining this name and the `ServiceProviders` array, as `ServiceProviders[DefaultServiceProvider]`.
+For example:

+    define(['globals'], function( globals ) {

+        'use strict';

+        var injector = angular.element(globals.dom_root).injector();

+        injector.invoke(['ServiceProviders', 'DefaultServiceProvider',
+            function(ServiceProviders, DefaultServiceProvider) {

+                // Get reference to the default service provider var serviceProvider = ServiceProviders[DefaultServiceProvider];

+                // Use the service provider's API.
+Invoke the get method belonging
+                // to a fictitious Resources module of the service provider serviceProvider.Resources.get('resource-id-123').then( function(resource) {
+                        console.log('Resource: ', resource);
+                    });
+            }
+        ]);
+    });

+### Module Configuration

-Modules & plugins can also declare their own specific configuration values.
-This can be done by a adding a `config` property in the descriptor and also adding a dependency on the module `module`.
+Modules and plugins can declare their own specific configuration via their descriptor files.
+This can be done by a adding a `config` property in the descriptor and also adding a dependency on the special RequireJS module `module`.
 Calling `module.config()` inside the module will retrieve the module's configuration object, where the config property stores all specific configuration values.
 For example:

     /* Module descriptor */
     {